Ajatt-Tools/kitsunekko-mirror/README.md

 # kitsunekko mirror

-This repository contains all `srt` and `ass` subitles files from kitsunekko.
+This repository contains all `srt` and `ass` subtitle files from kitsunekko.
 It was created using [kitsunekko-tools](https://github.com/Ajatt-Tools/kitsunekko-tools), a simple program that downloads all files from `kitsunekko` and saves them in a specified directory on your hard drive.